-"To me, when I was younger and I heard about a band selling a million records, I thought the band would get together and jump up and down for at least a minute,” he chuckled to Rolling Stone in 1993.
-“There's a lot of intensity over decisions, and I think it's great.
+"To me, when I was younger and I heard about a band selling a million records, I thought the band would get together and jump up and down for at least a minute," Abbruzzese told Rolling Stone in 1993, with a chuckle.
+"There's a lot of intensity over decisions, and I think it's great.
 But every once in a while, I wish everyone would just let it go.
 Make a bad decision!"

-"There was a lot more pressure on Ed,” admitted bassist Jeff Ament in a later interview with Spin.
+"There was a lot more pressure on Ed," bassist Jeff Ament admitted in a later interview with Spin.
 "I thought we were playing so well as a band that it would take care of itself.
 Toward the end it got fairly intense.
 He was having a hard time finishing up the songs; the pressure, and not being comfortable being in such a nice place.
 We tried to make it as uncomfortable for him as we could."

 Whatever they did, it worked; whether or not the Vs. sessions were any fun for the guys in the band, the music that resulted cemented their status as one of the biggest young rock groups on the planet, expanding their audience in spite of their resolute refusal to fulfill traditional promotional obligations like filming videos for singles.

 And Vs. did indeed hit, topping the charts in the U.S. and breaking the Top 10 in at least 10 other countries.
-It set a first-week sales record for the young SoundScan era, moving nearly a million copies during its first five days in stores, and earned multiple Grammy nominations; meanwhile, even without videos to help drive airplay, no fewer than six singles ("Go," "Daughter," "Animal," "Elderly Woman Behind the Counter in a Small Town," "Dissident" and "'Glorified G") entered heavy rotation at rock radio.
+It set a first-week sales record for the young SoundScan era, moving nearly a million copies during its first five days in stores, and earned multiple Grammy nominations.
+Meanwhile, even without videos to help drive airplay, no fewer than six singles ("Go," "Daughter," "Animal," "Elderly Woman Behind the Counter in a Small Town," "Dissident" and "'Glorified G") entered heavy rotation at rock radio.
 Like it or not, Pearl Jam were part of the big time.

-Then again, even in the multi-platinum chaos of their early career, they seemed to remain aware of the long view, and understand that eventually, the spotlight would train its focus on other bands.
+Then again, even in the multi-platinum chaos of their early career, they seemed to remain aware of the long view.
+Pearl Jam understood that eventually, the spotlight would train its focus on other bands.
 At one point in that 1993 Rolling Stone article, Ament turned to Vedder and mused, "There's going to be a point where it'll revert back to the way that it was.
 We'll get through this whole period right now.
 We'll get back out there playing.
 We'll get back to actually being five guys who want to work it out together."